sourcehut-mirrors/chawan/doc/protocols.md

 ## Finger

-Finger is supported through the `adapter/protocol/cha-finger` shell script.
-It is implemented as a shell script because of the protocol's simplicity. cha-finger uses the `curl` program's telnet:// protocol to make requests.
+Finger is supported through the `finger` shell script.
+It is implemented as a shell script because of the protocol's simplicity.
-As such, it will not work if `curl` is not installed.

-Aspiring protocol adapter writers are encouraged to study cha-finger for a simple example of how a custom protocol handler could be written.
+For portability, `finger` uses Chawan's `nc` tool (a very limited netcat clone) to make requests.

 ## Spartan

 Spartan is a protocol similar to Gemini, but without TLS.
-It is supported through the `adapter/protocol/spartan` shell script, which uses `nc` to make requests.
+It is supported through the `spartan` shell script, and like Finger, it uses Chawan's `nc` to make requests.

 Spartan has the very strange property of extending gemtext with a protocol-specific line type.
 This is sort of supported through a sed filter